School Shootings Become Focus of Police Training Across the Country | Taiwan News

-SUWANEE, Ga.--(BUSINESS WIRE)--Jun 11, 2018--With more than twenty-three separate school shooting incidents in 2018 so far, the issue has taken center stage across the country.
+SUWANEE, Ga.--(BUSINESS WIRE)--Jun 14, 2018--With more than twenty-three school shooting incidents in 2018 so far, the issue has taken center stage across the country.
 What can be done?

-Behind the scenes, many police departments are now updating their training to incorporate new virtual training technologies to improve their officers’ response to these life-threatening situations.
+Behind the scenes, many police departments are now modernizing their training to incorporate new virtual technologies to improve officer responses to these life-threatening situations.

 Law enforcement agencies are training their officers with rigorous, virtual school shooting scenarios to help improve their judgment and responses in the real world when seconds count.